Breed Specific Legislation (BSL)

 Do these dogs look dangerous to you?

-Breed Specific Legislation (BSL) was introduced 25 years ago as part of the Dangerous Dogs Act 1991.
-It is a piece of legislation that bans possession of certain types of dogs based on their appearance, usually because they are perceived as dangerous.
+BSL was introduced 25 years ago as part of the Dangerous Dogs Act 1991.
+It's a piece of legislation that bans possession of certain types of dogs based on their appearance, usually because they are perceived as dangerous.

 The breeds that have been banned in England and Wales are pit-bull types, Japanese Tosa, Fila Braziliero and the Dogo Argentino.
 These types of dogs were traditionally bred for fighting.
 However, there is no research to demonstrate that these breeds are any more aggressive than other dogs.